mattbierner/blog.mattbierner.com/_posts/2018-04-10-third-person-ascent.md

 I could see the hold.
 Blue.
 Triangular.
 Near my right shoulder.
 Feeling pretty stable, I decided to go for it.
 Taking my right hand off the wall, I watched myself reach out toward the blue blob of pixels.
 My hand connected just where it should.
 Transfer.
 On to the next one.

 Eight in the morning at Seattle's [Vertical World][vertical], and a friend and I were trying out third person climbing for the first time.
-The Cardboard headset I was wearing was streaming video from a camera standing about ten feet back from the wall, which gave me a nice overview of the entire traverse as well letting me see how my body was positioned.
+The Cardboard strapped to my face was streaming video from a camera standing about ten feet back from the wall, which gave me a nice overview of the entire traverse as well letting me see how my body was positioned.

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/Hvu964sY9uo" description="First attempt at third person climbing" %}